 Of all the conventional materials, polyester is the most durable fabric used in the making of clothes.
-It is due to its resilient that is why it cannot shrink unless the heat conditions in the ranges of 68 – 81 degrees (or 155 – 178 degrees Fahrenheit.
+It is due to its resilience that is why it cannot shrink unless the heat conditions in the ranges of 68 – 81 degrees Celsius or 155 – 178 degrees Fahrenheit.

 The methods outlined above involve using extreme temperatures to help shrink polyester material and make them fit you.
-We can only guarantee the best results if you follow the instructions as explained above.
+We can only guarantee the best results if you follow the above-mentioned instructions.